-The Trading Room is a state-of-the-art teaching and research center located in the Smith Academic Technology Cneter at Bentley University (Suite 226).
-As the centerpiece of the university's Hughey Center for Financial Services, the Trading Room provides firsthand exposure to financial concepts such as trading, portfolio construction, corporate finance concepts, and risk management.
+The Trading Room is a state-of-the-art teaching and research center located in the Smith Academic Technology Center at Bentley University (Suite 226).
+As the centerpiece of the university's Hughey Center for Financial Services, the Trading Room provides firsthand exposure to financial concepts such as trading, portfolio construction, corporate finance concepts and risk management.

-The 3,500 square-foot facility comprises two parts: the main trading floor and the adjacent business suite, which is used as an overflow facility.
-In aggregate, the Trading Room is equipped with 60 Hewlett Packard XW4600 workstations — each with a dual 19" HP flat panel display — and twenty four Bloomberg terminals.
-Each workstation is equipped with real-time data and the leading financial technologies.
+The 5000 square-foot facility comprises two parts: the main trading floor and the adjacent business suite, which is used as an overflow facility.
+In aggregate, the Trading Room is equipped with 60 Hewlett Packard workstations — each with a dual 19" NEC flat panel display — and twenty four Bloomberg terminals.
+Each workstation is equipped with real-time data and leading financial technologies.

-The Trading Room also features 16 NEC 42" LCD screens and three ticker tapes displaying market information, news headlines, and real-time data.
-An Enterasys Matrix switch provides network connectivity to the floor, and 10 IBM servers provide file and application serving, as well as R&D support.
+The Trading Room also features 16 NEC 42" LCD screens and three ticker tapes displaying market information, news headlines and real-time data.

 Software And Datafeeds